ICA-EGAD/RiC-AG/source/faq--how_to_extend_ric.md

   a owl:ObjectProperty ;
   rdfs:subPropertyOf <https://www.ica.org/standards/RiC/ontology#hasAuthor> ;
   owl:inverseOf <http://myinstitution.org/projects/notarialRecords/ontology#isTestatorOf> ;
-# we will also declare the inverse property below.
+# We will also declare the inverse property below.
   rdfs:domain <https://www.ica.org/standards/RiC/ontology#Person> ;
   rdfs:range <https://www.ica.org/standards/RiC/ontology#Record> ;
   rdfs:isDefinedBy <http://myinstitution.org/projects/notarialRecords/ontology> ;
   rdfs:label "has testator"@en .
-# Here it is recommended to add a textual definition of the property, using e.g. rdfs:comment, and if necessary a scope note,
+# Here it is recommended to add a textual definition of the property, using e.g.
-# using e.g. skos:scopeNote; we will skip this.
+# rdfs:comment, and if necessary a scope note, using e.g. skos:scopeNote; we
+# will skip this.

 <http://myinstitution.org/projects/notarialRecords/ontology#isTestatorOf>
   a owl:ObjectProperty ;